Charlie-Nicholls/Tyranny-of-Dragons/Compendium/Party/Player Characters/Lazarus Illondris-Maladomini.md

 ---

 ###### Lazarus Illondris-Maladomini
-:FasPerson: Player Character | :FasQuoteLeft: Quote or tagline here :FasQuoteRight:
+:FasPerson: Player Character | :FasQuoteLeft: I tried to be a villain and a devil broke my horns, I tried to be a hero and the law banned my wings.
+Now I have no cause and nothing left to lose. :FasQuoteRight:
 ___
 > [!infobox|no-t right]
 > ![[imgLazarus.png|350]]